 The amount of time it took (and the amount of paint I got in my hair…) made it easy to decide not to paint the rest of the cabinets, but I do love the way this one turned out!

-Over the last four years, the system here has changed very little.
+Over the last four years, the system here has changed very little and stayed shockingly tidy.
 It’s super convenient, and I wish I’d done it sooner!

 Example 2: The shelves in the pantry are about 2 feet deep, which makes it seem like there’s a ton of storage space.
 But all those small containers created a jumbled mess if I didn’t organize them almost daily.
 Even just putting cereal across the back of one shelf meant that all the space in front of it – half of the shelf! – was un-usable since we’d have to move anything in front of the cereal boxes every morning just to eat breakfast.
 Over time, we created solutions for this situation: